iKarolusMagnus/ai_scraper/README.md

 ## 🎯 Project Overview

 This tool scrapes articles from multiple websites and saves them as organized files in a structured directory format.
-Initially targeting Wired.com's satellites section, it's designed for easy expansion to additional websites.
+Currently targeting TechCrunch's space section, it's designed for easy expansion to additional websites.
 The scraper runs autonomously on a schedule, making it perfect for continuous content monitoring.

 ## 🏗️ Architecture Plan